mooresamuel/minishell/README.md

    - Commands enclosed in parentheses are grouped and executed in a subshell.
 This allows users to run multiple commands in a single line, with the grouping affecting only the execution context inside the parentheses.
    - Example: `(cd /home; ls)` will first `cd` into `/home` and then execute `ls` in the same command.

-3. **Input Parsing with Abstract Syntax Tree (AST)**:
-   - The shell builds an Abstract Syntax Tree (AST) from the user input.
-The AST represents the structure of the command line input, allowing the shell to handle operators, redirections, and parentheses correctly.
-   - Parsing the input into an AST simplifies the process of evaluating and executing commands, and ensures correct handling of operator precedence and command grouping.

 ---

 ## 🧑‍💻 Implementation Details